spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-add-new-guitable-filter-type.md

     link: docs/marketplace/dev/howtos/how-to-add-new-guitable-column-type.html
 ---

-This article describes how to create a new Gui table filter type.
+This document describes how to create a new Gui table filter type.

 ## Prerequisites